tarkeshsingh/computational-sensorimotor-control/README.md

 # Computational Sensorimotor Control

-A 15-week graduate seminar on how the brain controls movement — from muscle mechanics to optimal feedback control.
+A 15-week graduate seminar on how the brain controls movement — from muscle mechanics to sensorimotor integration.

 **Instructor:** Tarkesh Singh · Penn State University · Fall 2026